-(From left to right: Leslie Reed, Shirley Hamblet and Lorelei Costa, Executive Director.)
+From left to right: Lorelei Costa, Leslie Reed, and Tammy Woodward.

 Leslie Reed, CPA, serves as the Finance Manager of the Outer Banks Community Foundation, joining the organization in September 2014.
 Leslie earned her Bachelor’s Degree in Accounting from East Carolina University in 1994 and has over 20 years of accounting experience.
 She has worked both in public accounting and in the private sector.
 Leslie is active in community service, having held board positions with Manteo Elementary School PTO, Manteo Middle School PTO, Mt.
 Olivet Pre-School, and Outer Banks Mommy & Me.
 After extensive travel throughout the United States and overseas, Leslie and her husband, Jonathan, chose to make Manteo their home in 2004.
 Leslie enjoys taking her four sons to the beach, boogie boarding, stand-up paddleboarding, sailing, fishing and crabbing with her boys, and is trying to learn to surf.